Woodshop for old agent generation

 Creating the Smart Collection

-Let's take a simple example from Kibana, we will use a set of fictitious accounts with randomly generated data.
-You can easily import the data using Kibana Home page section Ingest your data.
+Let's take a simple example from Kibana, we will use You can easily import the data using Kibana Home page section Ingest your data.

 When it's done we can start looking at how to play with those data in Forest Admin.